tillsanders/openElectionCompassWebsite/guide/organisation/12-phase-10.md

   experience and send it to us, so we can publish it here.
 If you can, attach photos.
 - **Feedback:** Did something not work as expected?
 This can be a technical problem or a recommendation in this guide.
 [Please give us feedback](https://forms.gle/dZ6Hwdp2GGX8s4VeA)!
-- **Technical support**: You happen to be a Web Developer yourself and want to get involved?
+- **Technical support:** You happen to be a Web Developer yourself and want to get involved?
 Please do!
 There are many big and small things that can be improved with your help.